mpkelly/siam/README.md

 }
 ```

-This is obviously not a very good button but we can at least what's possible with Siam.
+This is obviously not a very good button but we can at least see what's possible with Siam.